zesterer/atto/README.md

 ## Core Library

-Atto comes with a 'core' library.
+Atto comes with a `core` library.
 It provides a series of non-intrinsic functions and utilities that are themselves written in Atto.
 In addition, it provides all of the operators common to Atto usage.
+The Atto interpreter implicitly inserts the `core` library above whatever you run, similar in nature to C's `#include`.

 - `# x y`: Ignore the first value, evaluate to only the second (useful for comments)
 - `@ x y`: Ignore the second value, evaluate to only the first